 4. Why Do They Sound Quieter Than Traditional In-Ear Buds?

 That’s by design.
-Since models like the Shokz OpenDots ONE don't plug your ear, you’re always going to hear the world around you.
+Since models like the Shokz OpenDots 2don't plug your ear, you’re always going to hear the world around you.
 It’s a massive win for staying safe on busy roads, to be fair.
 You might need to nudge the volume up at first, but you'll get used to the open feel in no time.